ccste/rick-morty/README.md

 ### License
 MIT

 Thank you for visiting, and I hope this Rick and Morty repository is helpful to you!
-If you have any questions about this repository, please ask me through email: lhc0546@126.com
+If you have any questions about this repository, please ask me without hesitation.